 For Falcon Manufacturing, a member of IBC and the company that assembles the tail lights, the Opportunity Exchange event "brought us together and gave us an opportunity with North American Lighting, which we hope to grow," said Gary Sherman, President of Falcon, also a minority-owned business, based in Seymour, Ind.

 The 24th annual event concluded Tuesday, November 12, at the Duke Energy Convention Center in downtown Cincinnati.
 Toyota Motor Engineering & Manufacturing North America (TEMA) started the event with about 300 attendees and it has grown to become one of the largest minority business events in the country attracting about 1,700 people who attend free of charge.
 Since 2009, more than $100 million in contracts have been generated by minority business enterprises (MBEs) as a result.

-Adrienne Trimble, manager, supplier diversity for TEMA, said the experience by Liggon and Millennium is what the event is all about.
-"Each year, Opportunity Exchange offers our current and prospective suppliers a targeted forum for establishing and building meaningful business relationships.
+John Munson, Jr., Manager, Supplier Diversity for TEMA, said the experience by IBC and Falcon is what the event is all about.
+"Each year, current and prospective suppliers get to connect face to face at the Opportunity Exchange, leading to meaningful, lasting business relationships.
 We expect many more success stories this year."

-The event kicked off yesterday with seminars and panel discussions focusing on several topics, including how MBEs and Tier I suppliers can turn these relationships into opportunities.
-Also, Toyota MBE suppliers (both direct and indirect) shared their success stories in relation to how innovation leads to lower cost of products, resulting in more business.
+The event kicked off Monday, November 11, with seminars and panel discussions focusing on several topics, including how MBEs and Tier I suppliers can turn relationships into opportunities.
+Toyota MBE suppliers (both direct and indirect) also shared success stories about how innovation leads to lower product costs resulting in more business.

 SOURCE Toyota Motor Engineering & Manufacturing North America, Inc.